$999,999

 Scotland, ON, attracts a diverse group of buyers, from young families to retirees seeking a tranquil lifestyle.
 The area's proximity to Brantford and access to Highway 403 make it appealing for commuters who work in larger urban centers but prefer the charm of small-town living.
 Families are particularly drawn to the community for its reputable schools, such as Scotland Public School located on Main Street, and recreational facilities like the Scotland Community Centre.
 With limited supply in the detached segment, competition is fierce, leading to quick sales and multiple offers, especially at the median price of $799,900.
 Buyers looking for more space and privacy find this market appealing, as properties often come with expansive lots and a more suburban feel, away from the hustle of city life.

-In Scotland, buyers in the price range of $0 to $1,000,000 can find a variety of detached homes that cater to different lifestyles and needs.
+In Scotland, buyers in the segment under $1,000,000 can find a variety of detached homes that cater to different lifestyles and needs.
 For approximately $756,928, the average price in the area typically yields well-maintained properties with at least three bedrooms, often featuring spacious yards and updated interiors.
 Neighborhoods like the vibrant streets off of Highland Avenue offer charming bungalows with character, while buyers searching in the upper price bands may discover more modern homes with luxury finishes and larger plots on Maple Avenue or Cedar Drive.
 Moreover, the competitive nature of the market means that homes with unique features, like a finished basement or a large outdoor deck, can command higher prices, making it essential for buyers to act quickly if they find a property that meets their criteria.

 Detached homes in Scotland, ON, are characterized by their individuality and variety.
 Many of these homes stand on generous lots, providing ample space for gardening or outdoor activities.
 The architecture ranges from classic brick homes built in the mid-20th century to contemporary designs featuring open-concept layouts.
 Properties on streets like Elmwood and Oak Drive often boast large backyards, perfect for family gatherings or play areas for children.
 With many homes featuring two or more bathrooms and multiple bedrooms, these detached properties are well-suited for larger families or those looking for extra space.
 Many homes also include functional basements that can be utilized as additional living areas, offices, or storage, adding to their overall appeal.